-The 1st year students highest scoring target domain that informed the choice of FLE: 1) mastering a foreign language of preference (27%); 2) a career in business sector (26%); 3) a career in education (25%).
+1st year students highest scoring target domain that informed the choice of FLE:

+- 1) mastering a foreign language of preference (29%);

+- 2) a career in business sector (26%);

+- 3) a career in education (21%).

-1st year students lowest scoring target domain that informed the choice of FLE: 1) to be a translator (2%); 2) a career in IT sector (23%); 3) a career in public service (24%).
+1st year students lowest scoring target domain that informed the choice of FLE:

+- 1) to be a translator (2%);

+- 2) a career in IT sector (28%);

+- 3) a career in public service (22%)

-4th year students highest scoring target domain that informed the choice of FLE: 1) a career in public service (31%); 2) a career in IT sector (24%); 3) a career in business sector (24%).
+4th year students highest scoring target domain that informed the choice of FLE:

+- 1) a career in public service (35%);

+- 2) a career in IT sector (24%);

+- 3) a career in business sector (24%);

-The 4th year students lowest scoring target domain that informed the choice of FLE: 1) to be a translator (1,2%); 2) a career in education (20%); 3) mastering a foreign language of preference (24%).
+4th year students lowest scoring target domain that informed the choice of FLE:

+- 1) to be a translator (1,2%)

+- 2) a career in education (18%)

+- 3) mastering a foreign language of preference (26%)

-Consequently, it is evident that mastery of a foreign language, regardless of application domain and sphere of education have gained the multi-disciplinary significance with the FLE majors through the span of recent 5 years (2017-2021).
+Consequently, it is evident that mastery of a foreign language, regardless of application domain and sphere of education have gained the multi-disciplinary significance with the FLE majors through the span of recent 5 years (2019-2024).
 Computer science and IT domains have dropped in multy-disciplinary potential level of FLE INPUT by the year 2020.

-Projected transdisciplinarity of FLE career avenues according to content analysis of responses is shaped around target domains of FLE applicability (estimated according to verbal predicates used) for INPUT timeframe (1st and 2nd year students - Fig. 6) yielded the following results: translation services; working abroad (focus on work in China); education.
+Projected transdisciplinarity of FLE career avenues according to content analysis of responses is shaped around target domains of FLE applicability (estimated according to verbal predicates used) for INPUT timeframe (1st and 2nd year students) yielded the following results:

+- translation services;

+- AI services;

+- working abroad (forced displacement);

+- education